 Creating visual content that appeals to emotions encourages customers to share this content with family and friends, thus increasing brand awareness.
 Combining emotionally charged content with a language that their target audience can understand is the reason why Apple’s marketing strategy is one of the best out there.

-However, sometimes companies need that extra help to create great newsworthy content, which is where PR and marketing professionals come in.
+However, sometimes companies need that extra help to create great newsworthy content.
+This is where PR and marketing professionals come in.
 PR agencies like Pressfarm help companies create informative and visually appealing content to connect with media professionals or their target audience.
-With their PR packages, Pressfarm also provides companies with access to their media database of over 75,000 journalists and media outlets so that they can find their perfect media match.
+With their PR packages, Pressfarm also provides companies with access to their media database of over 1 million journalists and media outlets so that they can find their perfect media match.
 Additionally, they will also help companies increase their online visibility in relevant search results on multiple search engines.

 6) Hire the right people